restatedev/documentation/docs/services/deployment/lambda/lambda-java.md

 gradle shadowJar
 ```

-You can now upload the generated Jar in AWS Lambda, and configure `MyLambdaHandler` as the Lambda class in the AWS UI.
+Then upload the generated Jar to AWS Lambda, and configure `MyLambdaHandler` as the Lambda class in the AWS UI.

 ## Managed service
 If you'd prefer not to manage a runtime instance, we are trialing a managed service that lets you work